Mothering Sunday

 Introduction

-Mothering Sunday is a peculiarly British celebration.
-In contrast to state-sponsored days honouring women or mothers in other religions or countries, it is an ancient custom of the people that acknowledges the intimate connection between Christian faith, close-knit families founded on a mother’s love, and a free society.
+Mothering Sunday is a peculiarly British celebration, observed on the fourth Sunday of Lent.
+In contrast to state-sponsored days honouring women, it is a custom sprung from the people, that acknowledges the intimate connection between Christian faith, close-knit families founded on a mother’s love, and a free society.

 CONSTANCE Smith worked in a Nottingham dispensary for the Girls’ Friendly Society, helping young women with no family, especially unmarried mothers.
 In 1920, her experiences led her to campaign for the wider observance of Mothering Sunday.